noxygalaxy/TWLauncher/README.md

 - **More Special Thanks**:
   - [@sollybunny](https://github.com/sollybunny) & [@sjrc6](https://github.com/sjrc6) for allowing me use their Tater Client in launcher.
   - [@handerfall](https://github.com/handerfall) for allowing me use their Cactus Client in launcher.
+  - [@chillerdragon](https://github.com/chillerdragon) for allowing me use their Chillerbot-UX client in launcher.

 ## License